 The Final Word

 So now you completely understand ethical fundraising and ethical fundraising guidelines.
-By understanding the fundraising code of ethics, you can make your organisation a fairer and more competitive place to implement good fundraising practices.
-Ethical fundraising is essential in many ways covered in this informative writing.
+By understanding the fundraising code of ethics, you can make your organization a fairer and more competitive place to implement good fundraising practices.
+Ethical fundraising is essential in many ways, as covered in this informative writing.